eead-csic-compbio/scripting_linux_shell/session1.md

     /home/osboxes

-We are within a directory called as our user name (osboxes), and this directory is within the *home* directory.
-The *home* directory is where the user-specific directories of linux users are located.
-Within each user-specific directory, such user has permissions to create new directories and new files, run commands, etc. You should not be able, for example, to create a new file within the home directory of another user (for example, */home/anotheruser*), except if such user, or an administrator, gives you permission for that.
-In general, your home directory (*/home/osboxes*) is the place where you will carry out most of your work.
-Note also that the *home* directory itself (*/home*) it is not within any other directory.
-In fact yes, it is within the *root* directory (which is just */*), from which all the other directories hang.
-We will explain further about this *root* directory later.
+We are within a directory called as our user name (`osboxes`), and this directory is within the `home` directory.
+The `home` directory is the parent of the `osboxes` directory, and they are separated by a single `/`.
+The `home` directory is where user-specific directories of linux users are located.
+Within each user-specific directory, such user has permissions to create new directories and new files, run commands, etc. You should not be able, for example, to create a new file within the home directory of another user (for example, `/home/anotheruser`), except if such user, or an administrator, gives you permission for that.
+In general, your home directory (`/home/osboxes`) is the place where you will carry out most of your work.
+Note also that the `home` directory itself it is not within any other directory.
+In fact yes, it is within the *root* directory (which is denoted just as `/`), from which all the other directories hang.

+In summary, the `/home/osboxes` path contains the root directory `/`, the home directory `home`, a separator `/`, and the osboxes home directory `osboxes`.

 Let's try other commands.
 First, we are going to create a directory.
-We can do this with the `mkdir` ("make directories") command:
+We can do this with the `mkdir` (*make directories*) command:

     mkdir scripting

 Then, let's move within such directory.
-To move to another place, we use the `cd` ("change directory") command:
+To move to another place, we use the `cd` (*change directory*) command:

     cd scripting